 Address: Hardwick Square East, Buxton SK17 6PT

 A few minutes walk from the Opera House.
-Three rooms are available for hire with use of kitchen.
-Alcohol is not permitted.
+Two rooms are available for hire with use of kitchen.

 Church Description: 7m x 15m Fully carpeted.
 Movable chairs.
 Raised dais at end.
 Fully restored 19th century Broadwood grand piano - said to be 'the best piano in Buxton'.
 Good acoustic.
 Also Yamaha Clavinova.